croux63/calumma/wp-content/themes/calumma/readme.txt

 Requires at least: 4.0
 Tested up to: 4.4.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called calumma, or underscores.
+A simple theme called calumma, based on underscores.

 == Description ==

 Hi.
-I'm a starter theme called calumma, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+I'm a customizable theme called calumma, based on underscores.
+You can customize me using the plugin Calumma custom.

 == Installation ==